 Hello December and Hello Blogmas!
-I’m so excited for the series this year and there will be a post every single day not just leading up to Christmas, but all December long.
-Yes, 31 days of content so buckle in and get ready.
-I’ll be sharing not just Christmas related content, but reflections of 2018 along with tips and tricks to get you focused for 2019.
+I’m so excited for the series this year and there will be a post just about every day of the month.
+With the gaps in between there will be plenty of time to catch up.
+As for what’ll be posted, I’ll be sharing not just Christmas related content, but reflections of 2018 along with tips and tricks to get you focused for 2019.

 For day 1, I wanted to share a quick and easy ornament DIY with you all.
 Now I’ve been working on my Christmas tree since November, so I’ve had time to create these ornament ideas for you all.
 What better time than now for all my last minute shoppers, crafters, and Christmas tree lovers.

 As always, be sure to click the links throughout this post for related posts and links to purchase items/similar styles featured.

 I came across the Christmas tree from one of my favorite bloggers, Craft-O-Maniac and I saw she has these super cute buffalo plaid ornaments.
 While I told myself I wasn’t spending any money on ornaments, I knew I could make one of my own that would work within my budget and I could make as many as I wanted.
 Hers were from the shop Krumpet’s Home Decor.
 They had two different sizes, one was $4 (5×5) and the other $8 (8×8).

 View this post on Instagram